UO225811/PPTLSApp/README.md

 <h1>React-Native apps collection</h1>
 <h2>Made for a React part in a Bootcamp</h2>

-<p>The React-Native application consists of the following tools with a preeding home screen:</p>
+<p>The React-Native application consists of the following tools with a preceding home screen:</p>
 <ul>
   <li>Rock, Paper, Scissors, Lizard, Spock Game</li>
   <li>Body Mass Index Calculator</li>